dart-lang/site-www/src/tools/dart-compile.md

 Use the `dart compile` command to compile a Dart program to a [target platform](/platforms).
-The output — which you specify using a subcommand — can either include a [Dart runtime][] or be a _module_ (also known as a _snapshot_).
+The output—which you specify using a subcommand—can either include a [Dart runtime][] or be a _module_ (also known as a _snapshot_).

 {% include tools/dart-tool-note.md %}